Legion of Christ vows better abuse response amid new scandal

-VATICAN CITY (AP) - The Legion of Christ religious order is promising accountability and transparency following damaging new revelations of sex abuse and cover-up that have undermined its credibility a decade after its pedophile founder disgraced the order.
+VATICAN CITY (AP) - The Legion of Christ religious order is promising accountability and transparency following damaging new revelations of sex abuse and cover-up that have undermined its credibility, a decade after revelations of its pedophile founder disgraced the order.

-The order vowed to investigate the confirmed cases of past abuse by 33 priests and 71 seminarians.
-The Legion of Christ said it would reach out to the victims, publish the names of those found guilty of abuse in either a church or a state court, and punish superiors responsible for “gross negligence” in the handling of abuse accusations.
+The Legion vowed to investigate the confirmed cases of past abuse by 33 priests and 71 seminarians.
+The Mexico-based order said it would reach out to the victims, publish the names of those found guilty of abuse in either a church or a state court, and punish superiors responsible for “gross negligence” in the handling of abuse accusations.

 The measures described in a statement late Wednesday were responding to a burgeoning new scandal involving the order.
 The Vatican took over the Legion 10 years ago following revelations that its late founder, the Rev. Marcial Maciel, raped his seminarians, fathered at least three children and built a secretive, cult-like order to hide his double life.